jpleet/nba-factory/README.md

 ## All Seasons Field-aware Factorization Machine

-TO DO: are FFMs better
+TO DO: are FFMs better?